THE HOBART DEAN'S OFFICE

 Phone: (315) 781-3300

-Dean Mapstone works primarily with the first-year class.
+Dean Mapstone works primarily with first-years and juniors.
 He develops strong individual relationships with students as well as coordinating a variety of universal programs in his approach to help young men make a successful transition to Hobart College.
-Dean Mapstone directs the first-year Learning Community Program, the Pre-Orientation Adventure Program, and the Back on Track academic support program.
+Dean Mapstone directs the first-year Learning Community Program, the Pre-Orientation Adventure Program, the Back on Track academic support program, and the Short-Term summer study abroad program in Wales.
 Mapstone serves on the Individual Majors Committee, the Accreditation Steering Committee, the Committee on Athletics, serves as the advisor to the Druid Society, and is engaged in research on college athletics, student-athlete identity, and youth sport culture.
-He lives with his wife, Kara, William Smith ’92, and three children at Mapleton Farm, a small sustainable farm just east of Geneva.
+He lives with his wife, Kara, William Smith ’92, and three children at Mapleton Farm, a small sustainable farm just east of Geneva

 Dean Mink works primarily with sophomores and seniors.
 Dean Mink, who joined the HWS faculty in 2011 as an assistant professor of political science, holds a B.A. from the University of Denver and an M.A. and Ph.D. in political science from the University of Pennsylvania.
 In addition to courses in political science, he has taught American studies and first-year seminars at HWS.
 His scholarship focuses on constitutive tensions within the American liberal tradition, in particular on the ways that spatiality and embodiment trouble publicity and civility.